pyrocko/contrib-snufflings/README.md

 Extract Events
 --------------

 Save waveforms for time windows around selected events as MSEED.
+This is a hybrid Snuffling which can be run from the command-line as well.

 file: [extract_events.py](extract_events.py)